2024–25 La Salle Explorers women's basketball team

-The 2024–25 La Salle Explorers women's basketball team represents La Salle University during the 2024–25 NCAA Division I women's basketball season.
-The Explorers, led by seventh-year head coach Mountain MacGillivray, play their home games at John Glaser Arena in Philadelphia, Pennsylvania as members of the Atlantic 10 Conference.
+The 2024–25 La Salle Explorers women's basketball team represented La Salle University during the 2024–25 NCAA Division I women's basketball season.
+The Explorers, led by seventh-year head coach Mountain MacGillivray, played their home games at John Glaser Arena in Philadelphia, Pennsylvania as members of the Atlantic 10 Conference.

 Previous season

 The Explorers finished the 2023–24 season 8–22, 5–13 in A–10 play to finish in a tie for 12th place.
 They were defeated by UMass in the first round of the A–10 tournament.